Lulio7/CABAUrbanData-/README.md

 - `%ShareByPurpose`: Participation of each project purpose over total works

 ### 4. Visualizations
-- Interactive Maps: Distribution of works by neighborhood
 - Time Series: Monthly and yearly construction trends
 - Area Distribution: Bar chart showing construction scale
 - Slicers: Year, Purpose, Neighborhood, Area bin

----

-## 📌 Business Questions Answered

-- How has construction activity evolved year-over-year?
-- Which neighborhoods show the highest volume of new works?
-- Are most projects small-scale or large developments?
-- What are the predominant purposes of construction?
-- When are most projects initiated throughout the year?

----

-## 🧩 Tools Used

-- Python (ETL preprocessing)
-- Power BI
-- Power Query (M)
-- DAX for KPI creation
-- Geo-Spatial Visualization in Power BI

----

-## 📈 Preview

-Add a screenshot of the dashboard or GIF here.

 ---